PSRahul/product_photo_with_lora_sd/README.md

 Once the images are selected, the text prompts also need to be generated for finetuning stable.
 For generating the prompts, I used (BLIP: Bootstrapping Language-Image Pre-training)(https://arxiv.org/abs/2201.12086) from Salesforce that has the capabilities of image Captioning.

 I use the framework provided by [kohya-colab](https://github.com/hollowstrawberry/kohya-colab) to generate these text prompts.
-The [Dataset Maker](notebooks/Rahul_Dataset_Maker.ipynb) is run on Google Colab service for the sake of quick experiments and faster hardware.
+The [Rahul Dataset Maker](notebooks/Rahul_Dataset_Maker.ipynb) notebook is run on Google Colab service for the sake of quick experiments and faster hardware.
 Once the prompts are generated, these are stored as a text file with the same name as the image file to be later used for training.
 The set of training images and text prompts are available at [lora_training_images](lora_training_images).

+### Activation Tag

+In addition to the tag generated from BLIP, another activation tag called `ppzocketv2` is added to all the training images.
+During inference, when the same activation tag is used in the text prompt, this will help the stable diffusion model to generate images more closely to the training images.

+### Finetuning the Stable Diffusion Model

+Once again I use the [Rahul Lora Trainer.ipynb](notebooks/Rahul_Lora_Trainer.ipynb) adapted from [kohya-colab](https://github.com/hollowstrawberry/kohya-colab) and is again run on Google Colab.

+#### Training Parameters

+- Total Number of Images: 65
+- Number of Repeats: 6
+- Batch Size: 2
+- Number of Epochs: 10
+- Steps per Epoch - 65*6/2 - 195 Steps
+- Total Training Steps - 1950

+The trained LoRA checkpoint is available [here](lora_checkpoint/ppzocketv2-10.safetensors).
+### Generating Product Visuals from LoRA Checkpoint

 ## Step 2